Yuzu28/Music-App-Project/README.md

 | Problems when Hosting:   | Failed to construct 'WebSocket'|
 | Solution:   | Changing react scripts 3.3.0 version to 3.2.0 |
 | Solution to Solving the Problem  | [Link](https://stackoverflow.com/questions/59359280/react-app-error-failed-to-construct-websocket-an-insecure-websocket-connecti). |

+## Obstacles and Challenges

+* Artist Seach Page
+   * Getting the Spotify API to play music.
+   * Once I got the Sportify API to play music, it was playing all the tracks at once.
+   *(Note to Self: Never Put the volume up so high with headphones on XD)
+   * When searching for different Artist, a track from a previous search Artist is playing in the background.
+   * Trying to get One track to play and stopping the other played track.
+* Videos Search Page
+   * Getting the Youtube API to work.